 MFA Writing Sample (Creative Portfolio)

-If you are applying to the MFA Creative Writing program, you should submit a research paper (see above for further details) and ALSO a portfolio of your creative work.
-The creative portfolio should consist of literary writing of a single genre–poetry, fiction, or nonfiction, and may contain a group of poems, one or more short stories, personal essays, or chapter excerpts from longer works of prose.
+If you are applying to the MFA in Creative Writing, you should submit a research paper (see above) and ALSO a portfolio of your creative work.
+The creative portfolio should consist of your best literary writing in a single genre–poetry, fiction, or nonfiction, and may contain a group of poems, one or more short stories, personal essays, or chapter excerpts from longer works of prose.
 Please specify the genre at the top of your submission.
 Submissions that exceed the page limit will not be considered.
-Creative writers, of course, should also submit their best work–a group of poems, a short story, a novel chapter.
-The writing sample should demonstrate clearly that you can do the work that will be required of you in the program–specifically that you can integrate theory and/or criticism into your own arguments.